-Are looking to move to German city of Cologne?
-We can offer a tailored removals service designed to your exact requirements.
-We have operated removals for countries all over Europe for the last two decades and have been helping our customers relocate to Cologne for many years.
+We provide a tailored removals service designed to your exact requirements.
+We have operated all over Europe for the last two decades.

 Cologne is a city that’s full of beauty, whether it be in the form of its architecture, its nature, or its culture.
 There are many fantastic attractions within the city, that offer plenty to visitors who travel from all over the globe, and remains one of the most popular locations in Germany.
 Whether you are interested in art, food, wildlife, media or history, Cologne will have something for you.

 Our aim is to make your move as straight-forward and stress-free as possible.
-We can provide a start-to-finish removal services, and have over two decades of experience in European Removals.
+We can provide a start-to-finish service.

 We have held the quality standard BSEN 12522 since 1999- the only industry recognised certification aimed at furniture removals for the benefit of individuals.
 We are assessed regularly on staff, services and procedures, to ensure we meet the high standards required and expected of us.

-• Individually designed removals package to suit your every need
+• Individually designed package to suit your every need

 • Collection from anywhere within the UK